tymolu233/DepotDownloader/README.md

 `-remember-password`    | if set, remember the password for subsequent logins of this user.
 (Use `-username <username> -remember-password` as login credentials)
 `-qr`                   | display a login QR code to be scanned with the Steam mobile app `-no-mobile`            | prefer entering a 2FA code instead of prompting to accept in the Steam mobile app.
+`-nologin`              | use cached depot keys and manifests without logging in to Steam.
+Requires prior download with account.
 `-loginid <#>`          | a unique 32-bit integer Steam LogonID in decimal, required if running multiple instances of DepotDownloader concurrently.

 #### Downloading